The Choir of Man: Adelaide Fringe Festival (2018)

+Choir of Man was the first musical to perform in the U.S. after the COVID-19 shutdown.
+The production began in June of 2021 and was extended through September of 2021 reopening Playhouse Square, Cleveland, the largest theatre district outside of New York.

 West End (2021-2025)

 The Choir of Man made its West End debut at the Arts Theatre on 29 October 2021, with the run later extended due to popular demand.
 After receiving a nomination for the Olivier Award for Best Entertainment or Comedy Play in 2022, the show announced it would be returning to the Arts Theatre in October 2022.

 The show closed on 31 December 2024 due to planned renovations to the Arts Theatre shortly after.

 With the reopening of the Arts Theatre, The Choir of Man has returned to the West End, having their opening night on 12th March 2025.
-The current cast includes: Jason Brock as ‘Romantic’, Benji Lord as ‘Joker’, David Booth as ‘Pub Bore’, Paul McArthur as ‘Poet’, Oliver Jacobson as ‘Barman’ and Alex Mallalieu and Toby Francis as swings.
-They join pub regulars Rob Godfrey as ‘Beast’, Ifan Gwilym-Jones as ‘Maestro’, George Knapper as ‘Handyman’ with Bradley Walwyn as ‘Hardman’.
+The current cast includes: Jason Brock as ‘Romantic’, Benji Lord as ‘Joker’, David Booth as ‘Pub Bore’, Paul McArthur as ‘Poet’, Oliver Jacobson as ‘Barman’, and Alex Mallalieu and Toby Francis as swings.
+They join pub regulars Rob Godfrey as ‘Beast’, Ifan Gwilym-Jones as ‘Maestro’, and George Knapper as ‘Handyman’, with Bradley Walwyn as ‘Hardman’.
 David Shute and Tom Carter-Miles both return as swings.